-Anatomical Illustration Illustration of Human Viscera by Paolo Mascagni
+Anatomical Illustration Illustration of human Viscera by Paolo Mascagni - c.
+1810

 Anatomical Illustration Illustration of human viscera.
 By Paulo Mascagni. 'exploded thorax'